GIFT: Guided Importance-Aware Fine-Tuning for Diffusion Language Models: Introduction

 Currently, similar to AR models, the training paradigm of dLLMs is generally divided into three stages: pre-training, instruction tuning, and reinforcement learning (RL).
 Among them, the pre-training and instruction tuning stages adopt an SFT loss specifically derived for dLLMs~\citep{nie2025largelanguagediffusionmodels}, while the RL stage employs a loss estimated on the basis of the PPO algorithm~\citep{schulman2017proximalpolicyoptimizationalgorithms} and tailored to the characteristics of dLLMs ~\citep{zhu2025llada15variancereducedpreference}.

-Specifically, when designing the SFT objective, \citep{nie2025largelanguagediffusionmodels} model the generation process of dLLMs as a continuous-time diffusion process, where the diffusion timestep $t$ ranges within $[0,1]$.
+Specifically, when designing the SFT objective, \citealp{nie2025largelanguagediffusionmodels} model the generation process of dLLMs as a continuous-time diffusion process, where the diffusion timestep $t$ ranges within $[0,1]$.
 Here, $t=0$ denotes a completely original, non-masked sequence, and $t=1$ denotes a fully masked sequence.
 As illustrated in Figure~\ref{fig:pipeline}(a), let the original response of the model be $x_0$.
 At a given timestep $t$, each token is masked with probability $t$, resulting in a partially masked response $x_t$.
 The training objective of dLLMs is then to enable the model to reconstruct the masked parts of $x_0$ given the partially masked input $x_t$.
 Based on this formulation, the loss is defined as follows:

 This design of the SFT loss is intuitive and aligns well with the underlying rationale of diffusion theory.
 However, it presents several critical limitations.
 Among them, one of the most prominent issues is that the loss implicitly assumes a uniform masking rate across all tokens, thereby treating each token as equally important throughout the diffusion process.
 This assumption overlooks the inherent heterogeneity in token significance: tokens that play a central role in planning and reasoning should arguably receive greater emphasis during training than other tokens.
+While the Dream series ~\citep{ye2025dream7bdiffusionlarge} employs Context-Adaptive Token-Level Noise Rescheduling to account for varying token weights, its loss formulation remains heuristic and lacks a theoretical foundation, with its effectiveness proved limited in our experiments.

-To address this discrepancy, we introduce \ours, a token-aware weighting mechanism based on predictive uncertainty.
-Specifically, we find that the entropy of the model’s predictive distribution over tokens serves as a reliable metric for token importance at the current training stage.
-Tokens associated with higher entropy are typically those that relate to reasoning or planning, and they also correspond to positions where the model exhibits greater uncertainty in generation.
-By prioritizing these high-entropy tokens during training via an adaptive weighting strategy applied to the SFT loss, we can encourage the model to allocate more capacity to the parts of the sequence that are crucial for planning and reasoning.
+To address this discrepancy, we introduce \ours, a guided importance-aware finetuning mechanism based on predictive uncertainty.
+Specifically, we find the entropy of the model's predictive distribution over tokens serves as a reliable metric for token importance at the current training stage.
+Tokens with higher entropy correspond to positions where the model exhibits greater uncertainty in generation.
+By prioritizing these high-entropy tokens during training via an adaptive importance weighting strategy applied to the SFT loss, we can concentrate computation and importance on tokens where the model is currently more uncertain, thereby improving the overall training effectiveness.